hassaanbinaslam/myblog_fastai_archived/_posts/2022-02-23-aws-policy-types.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Access-control-lists-(ACLs)"><strong>Access control lists (ACLs)</strong><a class="anchor-link" href="#Access-control-lists-(ACLs)"> </a></h2><p><a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_acl">Access control lists (ACLs)</a> – Use ACLs to control which principals in other accounts can access the resource to which the ACL is attached.
 ACLs are similar to resource-based policies, although they are the only policy type that does not use the JSON policy document structure.
-ACLs are cross-account permissions policies that grant permissions to the specified principal.
-ACLs cannot grant permissions to entities within the same account.</p>
+ACLs are cross-account permissions policies that grant permissions to the specified principal. <em>ACLs cannot grant permissions to entities within the same account</em>.</p>

 </div>
 </div>